Keweenaw Economic Development Alliance

 Small Business Loans

-KEDA operates a $275,000 small business revolving loan fund (RLF) to provide working capital and to help businesses purchase machinery and equipment.
+KEDA manages two local small business revolving loan funds (RLF) to provide working capital and to help businesses purchase machinery and equipment for projects in Baraga, Houghton, and Keweenaw Counites.
 Loans can be from $5,000 to $100,000 and are based on the borrower's ability to create new jobs for Keweenaw residents.
 Personal guarantees are required.
-KEDA's RLF can partner with local banks and with the Houghton County RLF and the SmartZone RLF to provide loans.
+Our RLF's can partner with local banks, the MTEC Superior Edge Fund, and Northern Initiatives to provide appropriate financing.
 For more information, click on the Financial Assistance button in the upper left corner of this page.

 New State of Michigan Programs for Small Businesses